Work spouse

 Work spouse, a term mostly used in American English, refers to a co-worker, with whom one shares a special relationship, having bonds similar to those of a marriage.
 Early references suggest that a work spouse may not just be a co-worker, but can also be someone in a similar field who the individual works closely with from a partnering company.

-One formal definition of such a relationship is "a special, Platonic friendship with a work colleague characterized by a close emotional bond, high levels of disclosure and support, and mutual trust, honesty, loyalty, and respect."
+One formal definition of such a relationship is "a special friendship" with a work colleague characterized by a close emotional bond, high levels of disclosure and support, and mutual trust, honesty, loyalty, and respect."

-A work spouse is also referred to as workplace spouse, work wife, or office husband, "work husband, or wusband.
+A work spouse is also referred to as workplace spouse, work wife, or office husband, work husband, or wusband.

 Social documentation

 In one 2006 survey, 32% of workers said they had an "office husband" or "office wife".

 A CNN Money article characterizes the relationship as having the "immediate intimacy [of marriage] without commitment."

-One source characterizes the relationships as "platonic, close, opposite-sex couplings, with no strings attached."
+One source characterizes the relationships as "close, opposite-sex couplings, with no strings attached."
 The phrase is, however, sometimes used for same-sex relationships.

 Sociological and psychological implications

-With so many of the quality hours of a day spent at work, having someone there who has an intuitive understanding of the pressures, personalities, interactions, and underlying narratives of the workplace society can add safety and comfort to what can otherwise be an alienating environment.
+Due to the many hours of a day spent at work, having someone there who has an intuitive understanding of the pressures, personalities, interactions, and underlying narratives of the workplace society can add safety and comfort to what can otherwise be an alienating environment.

 "Work marriage" appears to be a genuinely caring relationship fostered by the propinquity effect and associated with love-like feelings and possibly limerence.
 Some "work spouses" admit that while sexual attraction between them is present, it is rarely acted upon, but rather "channeled" into a productive collaboration.